smbrg/CIS-415---RTOS-Practice/README.md

 ## What it does
 This program will read the workload file and fork a new process for every line in the file.
-The process will then execute the command and then terminate once it has finished.
+Each child process will then execute the command it was given and then terminate once it has finished.

 The original process will act as a Round Robin scheduler.
 Each process is paused upon being created, and the original process will let each process execute for <quantum> milliseconds before it will interrupt the